 Going keto is all about change.
 Changing your diet.
 Changing your metabolism.
-Even changing your hormones.
+Even changing your hormone levels.

 Take the hormone testosterone.
 Testosterone (T) is known as the male sex hormone—but females have a fair bit of it too.
 Men, in particular, rely on testosterone to burn fat, build muscle, grow bone, and stay sexually healthy.

-In this article, you’ll learn the signs of low testosterone, how diet and exercise affect testosterone, and—yes—the answer to the $64,000 question: can the keto diet boost testosterone levels?
+In this article, you’ll learn the signs of low levels of testosterone, how diet and exercise affect testosterone levels, and—yes—the answer to the $64,000 question: can the keto diet boost low testosterone levels?
 Read on.

 What Is Testosterone?

 Testosterone is a steroid hormone—a chemical messenger that gives orders to your cells.

 Grow, says testosterone to bone and muscle cells.
 Burn, says testosterone to fatty acids in your blood.
 And so they do.